jundalisay/sp/content/en/research/einstein/electrodynamics/part-1.md

 In accordance with definition the two clocks synchronize if tB − tA = t0A − tB .

-We assume that this definition of synchronism is free from contradictions, and possible for any number of points; and that the following relations are universally valid:—
+We assume that this definition of synchronism is free from contradictions, and possible for any number of points; and that the following relations are universally valid:

-1. If the clock at B synchronizes with the clock at A, the clock at A syn- chronizes with the clock at B.
+1. If the clock at B synchronizes with the clock at A, the clock at A synchronizes with the clock at B.

 2. If the clock at A synchronizes with the clock at B and also with the clock at C, the clocks at B and C also synchronize with each other.

-Thus with the help of certain imaginary physical experiments we have set- tled what is to be understood by synchronous stationary clocks located at dif- ferent places, and have evidently obtained a definition of “simultaneous,” or “synchronous,” and of “time.”
+Thus with the help of certain imaginary physical experiments we have settled what is to be understood by synchronous stationary clocks located at different places, and have evidently obtained a definition of “simultaneous,” or
+“synchronous,” and of “time.”

 The “time” of an event is that which is given simultaneously with the event by a stationary clock located at the place of the event, this clock being synchronous, and indeed synchronous for all time determinations, with a specified stationary clock.

 In agreement with experience we further assume the quantity

 2AB